phadej/jsstana/README.md

 You may compile submatchers with `this.matcher(sexpr)` and combine their results with `this.combineMatches`.
 `this.assertArguments` checks argument (rator) count, to help validate pattern grammar.

 ## Contributing

 In lieu of a formal styleguide, take care to maintain the existing coding style.

-Add unit tests for any new or changed functionality.
+- Add unit tests for any new or changed functionality.
-Lint and test your code using [Grunt](http://gruntjs.com/).
+- Lint and test your code using [Grunt](http://gruntjs.com/).
-Create a pull request, or even an issue.

-Use `istanbul cover grunt simplemocha` to do coverage with [istanbul](http://gotwarlost.github.io/istanbul/).
+- Use `istanbul cover grunt simplemocha` to run tests with coverage with [istanbul](http://gotwarlost.github.io/istanbul/).
+- Create a pull request

 ## Release History

 - 0.0.11 User-provided patterns
 - fixed installing on Windows
 - assignment pattern
 - anonymous matchers
 - 0.0.10 ident pattern
 - 0.0.9 Boolean patterns
 - 0.0.8 Even more rands
 - unary and update expressions
 - drop `literal-` prefix (eg plain `string` now)
 - shorthand binary op syntax `(+ a b)`
 - shorthand lookup syntax
 - 0.0.7 jsgrep, third try
 - 0.0.6 jsgrep, second try
 - 0.0.5 jsgrep
 - also new expression
 - 0.0.4 Binary and throw
 - 0.0.3 More rands
 - call dotted syntax
 - literals
 - expr - expression statement
 - use grunt-literate to generate README.md
 - 0.0.2 Dev setup
 - 0.0.1 Preview release

-## License

-Copyright (c) 2013 Oleg Grenrus.
+Copyright Oleg Grenrus 2013

-Licensed under the BSD3 license.
+All rights reserved.

+Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met:

+    * Redistributions of source code must retain the above copyright notice, this list of conditions and the following disclaimer.

+    * Redistributions in binary form must reproduce the above copyright notice, this list of conditions and the following disclaimer in the documentation and/or other materials provided with the distribution.

+    * Neither the name of Oleg Grenrus nor the names of other contributors may be used to endorse or promote products derived from this software without specific prior written permission.

+THIS SOFTWARE IS PROVIDED BY THE COPYRIGHT HOLDERS AND CONTRIBUTORS "AS IS" AND ANY EXPRESS OR IMPLIED WARRANTIES, INCLUDING, BUT NOT LIMITED TO, THE IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE ARE DISCLAIMED.
+IN NO EVENT SHALL THE COPYRIGHT OWNER OR CONTRIBUTORS BE LIABLE FOR ANY DIRECT, INDIRECT, INCIDENTAL, SPECIAL, EXEMPLARY, OR CONSEQUENTIAL DAMAGES (INCLUDING, BUT NOT LIMITED TO, PROCUREMENT OF SUBSTITUTE GOODS OR SERVICES; LOSS OF USE, DATA, OR PROFITS; OR BUSINESS INTERRUPTION) HOWEVER CAUSED AND ON ANY THEORY OF LIABILITY, WHETHER IN CONTRACT, STRICT LIABILITY, OR TORT (INCLUDING NEGLIGENCE OR OTHERWISE) ARISING IN ANY WAY OUT OF THE USE OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.